stackforge/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 .. note:: In Fuel 5.0 and 5.1 a Nova-compute service runs only on Controller nodes.

-.. note:: In Fuel 6.0 the relation between a Nova-compute service and a ESX host cluster will be changed from one-to-many to one-to-one.
+.. note:: In next Fuel releases the relation between a Nova-compute service and a ESX host cluster will be changed from one-to-many to one-to-one.
 I.e. to manage multiple ESX host clusters you will need to run multiple Nova-compute services.

 The vCenter driver makes management convenient from both the OpenStack Dashboard (:ref:`horizon-term`)